Sheaves on weighted projective planes and modular forms: Introduction

-Our goal is to generalize the above to toric Deligne-Mumford stacks\footnote{We only consider the case in which the stack $\X$ is smooth as in \cite{BCS}.} $\X$ introduced by \cite{BCS}.
+Our goal is to generalize the above to toric Deligne-Mumford stacks\footnote{We only consider the case in which the stack $\X$ is smooth as in \cite{BCS}.} $\X$ introduced by L.~A.~Borisov, L.~Chen and G.~G.~Smith \cite{BCS}.
 Such stacks are described by a stacky fan $\mathbf{\Sigma}$ \cite{BCS, FMN}.
-Again, one can consider the cones $\sigma$ of maximal dimension in $\mathbf{\Sigma}$, which gives a cover by open $\T$-invariant substacks $\mathfrak{U}_\sigma \cong [\C^d/N(\sigma)]$ \cite[Prop.~4.1]{BCS}.
+Again, one can consider the cones $\sigma$ of dimension $d$ in $\mathbf{\Sigma}$, which gives a cover by open $\T$-invariant substacks $\mathfrak{U}_\sigma \cong [\C^d/N(\sigma)]$ \cite[Prop.~4.1]{BCS}.
 Here $N(\sigma)$ is a finite abelian group acting on $\C^d$.
 We can then restrict a toric sheaf $(\F,\Phi)$ on $\X$ to each of these open substacks.
-Viewing these open substacks as groupoids, we get similar data as before, but with two new phenomena: \begin{enumerate} [i)] \item The action of the torus $\T$ on $\C^d$ can be \emph{non-primitive}: on a smooth toric variety, one can always choose coordinates on $U_\sigma$ such that the action becomes $(\lambda_1, \ldots, \lambda_d)\cdot(x_1, \ldots, x_d) = (\lambda_1 x_1, \ldots, \lambda_d x_d)$, but in the current situation higher powers of $\lambda_i$ can occur. \item The sheaf $\F|_{\mathfrak{U}_\sigma}$ is described by a module carrying a grading by $X(\T)$ and each weight space carries a further \emph{fine grading} by the character group $X(N(\sigma))$ of $N(\sigma)$. \end{enumerate} This local data becomes particularly explicit when $\F$ is in addition locally free, reflexive, torsion free etc.
+Viewing these open substacks as groupoids, we get similar data as before, but with two new phenomena: \begin{enumerate} [i)] \item The action of the torus $\T$ on $\C^d$ can be \emph{non-primitive}.
+On a smooth toric variety, one can always choose coordinates on $U_\sigma$ such that the action becomes However in the current setup higher powers of $\lambda_i$ can occur. \item The sheaf $\F|_{\mathfrak{U}_\sigma}$ is described by a module carrying a grading by $X(\T)$ and each weight space carries a further \emph{fine grading} by the character group $X(N(\sigma))$ of $N(\sigma)$. \end{enumerate} This local data becomes particularly explicit when $\F$ is in addition locally free, reflexive, torsion free etc.

+To obtain a global description, one has to impose gluing conditions on the local data.
+In order to avoid overly cumbersome notation and because our primary objective is to compute generating functions of topological Euler characteristics of moduli spaces of stable sheaves, we restrict attention to an example: stacky weighted projective planes $\PP(a,b,c)$ for \emph{any} positive integers $a,b,c$.
+The integers $(a,b,c)$ are not necessarily chosen coprime or mutually coprime allowing for gerbe and root stack structures.